In this role you will be responsible for the following:

 - Lead team-building exercises.

-- Manage related site tasks including tool and machinery use, and maintenance, deliveries, and general security during operating hours.
+- Manage related site tasks including tool and machinery use and maintenance, deliveries, and general security during operating hours.

-Come work in a setting that is like no other as you support our mission: we cultivate the power of plants to sustain and enrich life.
+Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.

 Disclaimer: The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
-They are not intended to be an exhaustive list of all responsibilities and qualifications required of personnel so classified.
+They are not intended to be construed as an exhaustive list of all responsibilities and qualifications required of personnel so classified.